AdobeDocs/commerce-operations.en/help/configuration/reference/config-reference-b2b.md

 >[!INFO]
 >
 >This reference lists _only_ configuration paths unique to Magento Enterprise B2B Extension.
-Magento Enterprise B2B Extension includes all configuration paths for {{site.data.var.ce}} and {{site.data.var.ee}} as well.
+Magento Enterprise B2B Extension includes all configuration paths for Magento Open Source and Adobe Commerce as well.

 For those configuration paths, see: